kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 ```

 ### Manage accounts
-In this tutorial we are going to create two accounts, one being the main user and the other being the recipient of a transaction.
+Let's create two accounts: one for a user of your service and one to receive some Kin from your user.

-Here are are going to instantiate the `KinClient` and select in which environment we want to work, in this case we'll work on the Playground (our test environment).
+Here you instantiate the `KinClient` and select in which environment you want to work.
+In this case you'll work in the Playground (the test environment).

 ```python
 client = kin.KinClient(kin.TEST_ENVIRONMENT)